 The Canadian Bankers Association recommends you take these important steps to protect yourself against debit card fraud:

-- Always insert your card first instead of swiping when making a purchase.
-This will protect you from having your card skimmed and, if the store terminal isn't chip capable, it will prompt you to swipe.
-Always remember to take your card when the transaction is done.
+• Always insert your card first instead of swiping when making a purchase.
+This will protect you from having your card skimmed.
+If the store's terminal isn't chip capable, it will prompt you to swipe.
+Always remember to take your card when you complete your transaction.

-- Never lend your card or disclose your PIN to anyone else.
+• Never lend your card or disclose your PIN to anyone

-- Make sure your PIN cannot be easily detected if your card is lost or stolen — don't use your birth date or address or part of your telephone number.
+• Make sure your PIN cannot be easily guessed if your card is lost or stolen.
+Don't use your birth date or address or part of your telephone number.

-- Regularly review your transaction history online or on your monthly bank statements and report anything unusual to your financial institution immediately.
+• Regularly review your transaction history online and/or your monthly bank statements.
+Report anything unusual to your financial institution immediately.

 How does credit card fraud happen?